matrixbegins/rokso-pgsql/README.md

 ### Rollback migrations

-For rolling back migrations, rokso support two modes last successful migration and rolling back to a particular version, just like `git reset`.
+For rolling back migrations, rokso support two modes: last successful migration and rolling back to a particular version, just like `git reset`.
 To ensure rolling back actually works, make sure all the rollback SQLs are properly written in migration files.

 #### Rolling back last migration